-- The visual appearance of the scheme, including the powerhouse and penstock in particular - Potential noise impacts on nearby residents - Disturbance during the construction phase, both to local residents and disrupting traffic - Preservation of structures of historical importance
+- The visual appearance of the scheme, particularly the powerhouse and penstock pipe. - Potential noise impacts on nearby residents. - Disturbance during the construction phase, both to local residents and disrupting traffic. - Preservation of structures of historical importance.

-On environmental issues, the planners will normally take advice from their statutory consultees, such as the Environment Agency/SEPA and Natural England/Scottish Natural Heritage.
+On environmental issues, the planners will normally take advice from their statutory consultees, such as the Environment Agency/SEPA/NRW and Natural England/Scottish Natural Heritage.
 They will also be able to advise on whether the scheme warrants a public display for the purpose of presenting the project to local people and helping allay any concerns.

-It is sometimes advisable to apply for outline planning permission in the first instance, in which the main elements of the scheme can be agreed but without the completion of the final design.
+For larger schemes, it is sometimes advisable to apply for outline planning permission in the first instance, in which the main elements of the scheme can be agreed but without the completion of the final design.
 This means that the overall planning process will be longer, but allows feedback received during the outline planning process to be accommodated more easily into the final design and therefore reduces the risk of the full planning application being rejected.

-5.3 Environmental issues
+5.3 Environmental Regulation

-5.3.1 Licences
+5.3.1 Environmental Licences